lamottin/sketchr/README.md

 sketchr
 =======

-A website which sketch comedies.
+A website referencing sketch comedies.
 Using PHP with CodeIgniter 2.1.4 and Foundation CSS.